 One of the top attractions of Gatlinburg is flying down its snow tubing slopes.
 Enjoy this 90-minute snow tubing session, a perfect winter adventure.
 Below are some tips on how to have an exciting time.

 The snow tubing park is open from November to the end of March.
-The entrance fee is $30 for ages five and up.
-It may vary for holiday periods.
-Visit the ticket booth before getting in line.
+The entrance fee is $35 for ages five and up Sunday-Thursday in non-holiday periods, and $45 during weekends and holiday periods.
+Visit the ticket booth before getting in line or pre-purchase your tickets online.

 If you purchase them online, grab an actual laminated pass with you.
 There are two ways to reach the top of Ober Gatlinburg, by car or the aerial tramway.
 The tubing hill is 350 feet long and has a 50-foot drop.